Nikolay1992167/GIT/README.md

 Add line '1.
 We are repairing the roof.' in house.txt.
 $ git add .
 $ git commit -m "feat: task to repair the roof"
+Add line '2.
+We are repairing the walls.' in house.txt.
+$ git add .
+$ git commit -m "feat: task to repair the walls"